psse-cpu/se-1223-composition-slides/one-to-one.md

 ### Remember the Single Responsibility Principle (SRP)?

 * What if personality details are not compulsory or urgent? <!-- .element style="font-size: 0.9em" -->
-  - like a `Person` who have not yet taken a personality test?
+  - like a `Person` who has not yet taken a personality test?
   - like a `Person` who wants to keep his personality private?

 ```dart